wagerfield/vue-fela/readme.md

 }).$mount('#app')
 ```

-When the plugin is installed via `Vue.use(VueFela)`, a `$fela` property is set on each Vue component instance—referencing the `fela` [renderer][fela-renderer] that was injected when the root `app` was created.
+When the plugin is installed, a `$fela` property is set on each Vue component instance in the [`beforeCreate`][vue-before-create] hook.

+The `$fela` property provides a reference to the [Fela Renderer][fela-renderer] instance that was injected into the root application.

 **Check out a full working [example using Nuxt](example).**

 ### Rendering Rules

-Since a Fela Renderer instance is added to Vue's prototype on the `$fela` property, you can reference and use it within a Vue component instance via `this.$fela`.
+Since a [Fela Renderer][fela-renderer] instance is added to each Vue component instance, you can reference and use it via `this.$fela`.

 See the [Single File Component][vue-sfc] example below: